zspencer/www.zeespencer.com/articles/_posts/2013-01-13-building-communities-of-empowerment.markdown

 ---
+title: Building Communities of Empowerment
 layout: article
-title: Building Communities of Empowerment
-tags: [published, empowerment]
+tags: [empathy, community]
 ---

 Recently I sat in on a conversation between two people I respect.
 One declared